SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 # SEQR payment in a Webshop

+If your webshop is based on an eCommerce platform check our [eCommerce plugin page](/plugins)

 To integrate your webshop with SEQR, you need to add SEQR payment in your “Check out” process where your customer normally selects between payment methods.
 This is an example of a checkout that supports SEQR:

 <img src="/assets/images/seqr_webshop.png" />